AntonioDehesa/tilop/README.md

 ### Sources:
 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla

+## Day 52: April 19 2021
+### Today's progress:
+Continued with the Computer Vision course.
+The section today included convolutional neural networks, and how to create them.
+### Sources:
+* Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla
 <!---
 ## Day x
 ### Today's progress: